krle996/Gamespot/README.md

 # gamespot

 # About project
-Web site about games, where we can register and login, add our posts, delete post, display posts from the firebase database
+This course project is a web site about games, where we can register and login, add our posts, delete post, display posts from the firebase database

 ## Project setup
 ```